Hendrix-CS/csci285/labs/abm.md

 * `Fine` trees can grow new `Fine` trees in adjacent `Empty` neighbors.
 When a tree reaches the age of the `lifetime` parameter, the tree will try to change up to two adjacent `Empty` spaces into `Fine` trees, and set their age to 0.
 Then, the tree will change its own condition to `Empty`.

 ### Visualization

-Visualize your results using `mesa runserver`.
+Visualize your results using `mesa runserver` or `python run.py`.
 Add sliders for `decay_time` and `lifetime`.
 Identify a set of parameters and/or initial conditions that create an interesting visualization that highlights all of the model's behavior.
 Take some screen shots of your visualization to turn in with your report.

 ### Analysis

 Using [Forest Fire Notebook](https://nbviewer.org/github/Hendrix-CS/csci285/blob/master/assets/notebooks/Forest%20Fire%20Model.ipynb) for reference, create a notebook to re-run model simulations and perform a parameter sweep over `decay_time` from 0 to 60 with a step size of 2.
 Run each parameter choice 4 times.
+Set the other parameters, such as density and lifetime, to the interesting values you determined through visualizing your model.

  Determine the effect of changing this parameter on the number of `Fine` trees after 200 time steps.

 ## Step 2 - Diffusion and Wind

+[Diffusion Mesa Model](https://github.com/wilsojb/diffusion-mesa/archive/refs/heads/master.zip) demonstrates diffusion and evaporation of a pollutant (from factories) in an environment.
+Download this model and visualize it using `mesa runserver` or `python run.py`.
+Read through the README to understand the model parameters and agent rules.

-Starting from [Diffusion Mesa Model](https://github.com/wilsojb/diffusion-mesa/archive/refs/heads/master.zip), alter the code such that the pollutant from the factory can be affected by a breeze from West to East.
+Alter the code such that the pollutant from the factory can be affected by a breeze from West to East.
 This breeze should be controlled by a parameter between 0 and 1 called `wind_strength`.

-Visualize your model using `mesa runserver`.
+Visualize your model using `mesa runserver` or `python run.py`.
 Add a slider for `wind_strength`.
 Take some screen shots of your visualization to turn in with your report.

 Justify your choice of implementation and changes to the base model code.

+### `mesa.time.SimultaneousActivation`

+Notice that this simulation makes use of a different scheduler than forest fire (i.e. `mesa.time.RandomActivation`).
+Research these two schedulers on [https://mesa.readthedocs.io/en/latest/apis/time.html](https://mesa.readthedocs.io/en/latest/apis/time.html) and compare how each works by reviewing the differences between forest fire and the diffusion simulation.

 ## Step 3 - Ant Parameter Tweaking

 [Ant Phereomone Model](https://github.com/wilsojb/ants-mesa/archive/refs/heads/master.zip) demonstrates ants communicating about food stores using pheromone diffusion.
-Download this model and visualize it using `mesa runserver`.
+Download this model and visualize it using `mesa runserver` or `python run.py`.
+Read through the README to understand the model parameters and agent rules.

 You should notice that the parameters for this model are very inadequate for effective communication.
 Find a reasonable set of parameters that allow the ants to quickly find the food and gather it all to their home.

 Use the Notebook included in the model to visualize a graph of the food collection using your optimized parameters.